morph-l2/morph/contracts/contracts/lido/README.md

 ### Attack on L1CrossDomainMessenger

-According to Morph documentation, the `L1CrossDomainMessenger`:

-> The L1 Cross Domain Messenger contract sends messages from L1 to L2 and relays messages from L2 to L1.
+According to the Morph documentation, the `L1CrossDomainMessenger` contract sends messages from L1 to L2 and executes the challenged L2 messages in the `Rollup`.

 This contract plays a crucial role in L2-to-L1 communication, as all messages from L2 that are finalized by a challenger and verified by Merkle proof are executed on behalf of this contract.

-If there is a vulnerability in the `L1CrossDomainMessenger` that allows an attacker to send arbitrary messages while bypassing the challenge and Merkle proof, they could potentially drain tokens from the L1 bridge.
+If there is a vulnerability in the `L1CrossDomainMessenger` or `Rollup` that allows an attacker to send arbitrary messages while bypassing the challenge and Merkle proof, they could potentially drain tokens from the L1 bridge.

-Additionally, the upgradeability of the `L1CrossDomainMessenger` poses risks.
+Additionally, the upgradeability of the `L1CrossDomainMessenger` and `Rollup` poses risks.
 An attacker could exploit this by replacing the implementation with malicious functionality, which could lead to the theft of all locked tokens on the L1 bridge.

 To respond swiftly to such an attack, Lido can implement monitoring of the Proxy contract to raise an alert in the event of an implementation upgrade.